fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 Cell renderer have access to the 2D graphics context of the Hypergrid and can be used to draw anything the user can imagine (with considerations for speed)

-There is also the notion of a renderCellError which has a default renderer for *any* cell considered to be in an error state.
-RenderCellError is further explained below

 ### Which cells can have a renderer?